JuanDiegoMontoya/OpenGL-Upload-Test/README.md

 It's obvious that loading from disk should be parallelized, especially when considering how trivial it is to do with `std::execution::par`.

 The next question is: how can I parallelize uploading this data to the GPU?
-This is actually extremely cheap even with over 900 MBs of data.
+This is actually surprisingly cheap.
+Even with over 900 MBs of data it only represented a fraction of the time spent loading.

 My hypothesis was to create a PBO per texture, map the pointers, then `memcpy` the texture data to those pointers in parallel.
 As it turns out, this method is actually slower than serially uploading!